ezra-buckingham/terry-the-terraformer/README.md

 * No central managment of wildcard certs (wildcard cert generation likely coming in the future)
 * PTR records need to be determined before SMTP will work
   * DigitalOcean will create PTR records from the name of the host, need to make sure name of host is the FQDN
+* No way for end users to modify the templates without being overwritten (may need to add to terraform config so users can manage things like default security groups)

 ## What's next?